 This mandatory standard applies to bath aids designed to support a baby while being bathed.

-Baby bath aids include:
+Baby bath aid designs include:

 - bath seats